OotyOoty

 Integration options

 90% of Fortune 500 companies use Salesforce (Salesforce, 2025).
-Salesforce has its own AI (Einstein), but many teams supplement it with ChatGPT for tasks Einstein does not handle well, particularly unstructured analysis and natural language outputs.
+Salesforce has its own AI (Einstein and Agentforce), and many teams keep that as their primary in-CRM assistant.
+For teams that also want ChatGPT in the mix for tasks Einstein does not handle well, particularly unstructured analysis and natural language narrative outputs, the common pattern is still export-and-paste.
+Ooty CRM does not cover Salesforce today, so if that is your platform, you are on the copy-paste workflow regardless of plan.

-For teams looking at how AI fits into their broader data-driven marketing strategy, the integration layer matters as much as the AI model itself.
-A ChatGPT prompt is only as useful as the data you can feed it.
+For teams looking at how AI fits into their broader data-driven marketing strategy, the protocol question is now settled.
+MCP is the standard layer between AI assistants and business data.
+What still matters is the same thing that always mattered: data quality.
+A ChatGPT prompt is only as useful as the data it can reach, and live data is only better than exported data if the records underneath are clean.

 Limitations worth planning for